 It is with great pleasure that the State Library of South Australia announces that the Savill Index of The Advertiser Funeral Notices is now available online.
 The index is arranged alphabetically by surname, given name and on occasion gives maiden name or nicknames.
 The date that appears in the far right hand column is the date on which the first funeral notice appears.
 Notices that appear on multiple dates only have the first date of publication recorded.

 In January 2001 Mr Gerald A. Savill commenced extracting and indexing funeral notices that appeared in The Advertiser newspaper.
 He commenced his index from 1971 and he spend many months peering at microfilms as he recorded, by hand, in notebooks the details needed for his indexes until he was able to catch up and index directly from The Advertiser on a daily basis to his computer.

 The State Library of South Australia has for some years held a printed copy of The Savill Index and will continue to do so.
 It is available in the Family History area and is updated at the beginning of each year when the previous year's index is received electronically from Mr Savill.

 If you would like copies of funeral notices located via the Savill Index please use our Ask Us service (option also located at the bottom of the Savill Index page).
-Don't forget to include the name of the person the funeral notice is about as well as the date located in the Savill Index.
+Don't forget to mention that you are looking for someone located in the Savill Index as well as the name of the person and date.
 Unless specifically requested as a hard copy, copies of funeral notices will be forwarded as pdf files.
 Or you can come into the Library and make copies of the funeral notices from our copies of The Advertiser yourself.